micholeodon/python-bits/README.md

 # python-bits

-Collection of "sandbox" tools, programs and scripts to play around with python code.
+Growing collection of "sandbox" tools, programs and scripts to play around with python code.